-2.)
-Mounting the Pressure Roller Mount Brackets (see Figure PR-1)
+2. Mounting the Pressure Roller Mount Brackets (See Figure PR-1)

 Locate the two diagonally spaced holes that are located in the Lower Cloth Beam Support, below and slightly behind the Upper Cloth Beam Support.
 Insert the carriage bolts, from the outside, through the Support and Bracket.
 You will need to use a hammer to seat the carriage bolts in place.
 Tap on the head of the carriage bolt until the square part of the bolt is pressed into the wood.
+Mount the oblong Spacer (without the claw) on the two bolts and then mount the Support Bracket onto the bolts, so that the claw-like end is up and opens away from the Cloth Beam.
+Place one washer and one hex/jamb nut on the end of each bolt, in that order and tighten securely in place.
+Repeat for the Bracket on the opposite side.